 A growing group of disabled people are Neuro-Diverse including those on the Autistic Spectrum.

-The need to moderate sensory overload and provide calming spaces is only recently being recognised as those who identify as neuro-diverse and their families raise their demands.
+The need to moderate sensory overload and provide calming spaces is only recently being recognised as those who identify as neuro-diverse and their families.